 Paste from Rich Text Editor option to prevent extra styling code from being added.

-- Make changes in the Style and Settings tabs or click Save & Close if you’re done editing the content block.
+- Make changes in the Style and Settings tabs or click Save & Close if you're done.

 Change Style and Settings

-- Click the Boxed Text block you want to edit to bring up the editing window.
+- On the Design step, click the Boxed Text block you want to edit.

 - Change the style for the content block in the